 At the start of a program, TPMs define the planned progress of selected technical parameters.
 The plan is defined in terms of expected performance at specific points in the program as defined in the Work Breakdown Structure (WBS) and Integrated Master Schedule (IMS), the methods of measurement at those points, and the variation limits for corrective action.

-TPMs provide an assessment of key capability values in comparison with those expected over time.
-TPM is an evolutionary Program Management and systems engineering tool that builds on the three parameters of (1) Earned Value Management (EVM) and (2) cost and schedule performance indicators and (3) the status of technical achievement.
-By combining cost, schedule, and technical progress into one comprehensive management tool, program managers are able to assess the progress of their entire program.
-TPMs are typically established on those programs complex enough where the status of technical performance is not readily apparent.
+The purpose of TPMs is to assess key capability values compared to those expected over time.
+TPM is an evolutionary Program Management and systems engineering tool that builds on the three parameters of (1) Earned Value Management (EVM) , (2) cost and schedule performance indicators, and (3) the status of technical achievement.
+By combining cost, schedule, and technical progress into one comprehensive management tool, program managers can assess the progress of their entire program.
+TPMs are typically established on those programs complex enough that the status of technical performance is not readily apparent.
 TPMs can also be valuable for Risk Tracking – levels below that forecast can indicate the need for an alternate approach.

-- Performance parameters that are significantly qualifies the entire system
+- Performance parameters that significantly qualify the entire system

 - Parameters are directly derived from analyses, demonstrations, or test

-- A direct measure of value can be derived from results of analyses or tests
+- A direct measure of value can be derived from the results of analyses or tests

 - Predicted values have a basis (analyses, historical data)